BrianShifoko/Weather-Web-Application/README.md

 1. Enter the name of a country, city or town in the input field.
 2. Press the search button or hit the "Enter" key to fetch the weather data.
-3. Toggle between Celsius and Fahrenheit using the checkmark button.
+3. Toggle between Celsius and Fahrenheit using the toggle button.
 4. Read the weather information and advice provided for the current and next day.